Let's do it together Let's do it together

 Now that that artificial grass is down, take some backing tape and lay it between the rolls of carpet (shiny side down) and secure with a couple of pins.
 Using a mixed adhesive, spread on the backing tape and then roll the carpet onto the joining tape.
 A 3mm gap between the edges is ideal.

-Artificial grass joined and in place you can now pin the edges using 150mm galvanised ground pins.
+With the artificial grass joined and in place, you can now pin the edges using 150mm galvanised ground pins.
 These should be hammered into the ground at an angle, approximately 200mm around the edge of the grass.

 If you are laying artificial grass on concrete or paving, instead you’ll need to use some of the joining adhesive.
 Leave to dry for 24 hours if possible.